 Therapeutic riding centers make a difference in the lives of many.
-Thanks to the tireless and passionate work of staff, volunteers, and horses, these centers are where equestrians with disabilities take first steps and speak first words.
-It’s where emotional connections are forged, and where limits are left in the arena dirt.
+Thanks to the tireless and passionate work of staff, volunteers, and horses, these centers are often where equestrians with disabilities take first steps and speak first words, where emotional connections are forged, and where limits are left in the arena dirt.

-To help shine a spotlight on the incredible work done by therapeutic riding centers, Hope in the Saddle, along with prize sponsors Nutrena® and Tractor Supply Co., host multiple contests throughout the year to recognize these organizations.
+To help shine a spotlight on the incredible work being done by therapeutic riding centers, Hope in the Saddle, along with prize sponsors Nutrena® and Tractor Supply Co., host multiple contests throughout the year to recognize these organizations.
 The 2022 winner of the Tack Room Makeover contest was Equi-Ed, a therapeutic equestrian program in Santa Rosa, California.
-Katie Moore nominates Equi-Ed, who helps house Equi-Ed’s displaced by therapy horses during wildfires.
+Equi-Ed was nominated by Katie Moore, who helped house Equi-Ed’s displaced therapy horses during multiple wildfires.

 Here’s what Moore had to say about the program:

 “On October 8, 2017, a massive wind-driven wildfire called the Tubbs Fire swept through Santa Rosa, California.
-In just a few short hours of horror and chaos, thousands of homes were destroyed.
-Some 23 people lost their lives.
+In just a few short hours of horror and chaos, thousands of homes were destroyed, and some 23 people lost their lives.
 In the fire’s path was a much-loved therapeutic riding program called Equi-Ed, a fixture in the community since 1993.

-On that horrible night, Equi-Ed somehow managed to get most of their program horses out through the wall of flames.
-They made it safety to my stables.
+On that horrible night, Equi-Ed somehow managed to get most of their program horses out through the wall of flames and to safety at my stables.
 Their entire ranch burned, destroying several homes on the property as well as fencing and pastures.
 Miraculously, their barn survived the fire.
 No small feat considering the flames scorched right up to the walls of an old wood barn.
 And a stroke of luck for the four equines they couldn’t get out in time— they survived unscathed despite all their fencing burning.

 Coordinating all this was founder and director Maxine Freitas, who has led the program since its inception.
 Ms. Freitas coordinated the entire evacuation while she stood—in her pajamas—in the middle of a vineyard, watching her own home burn to the ground.
 She lost her retired horse that night to the flames as well—the fire moved so fast, she was unable to reach him in time.
 And yet this amazing woman stayed calm and focused on desperate calls and texts to try to get her beloved program horses to safety.